 Support your local economy!
-That can look like buying things from locally-owned stores instead of large chain stores when possible and supporting small farms and community farmers’ markets.
+That can look like buying things from locally-owned stores instead of large chain stores when possible and supporting small farms, sustainable clothing brands, and community farmers’ markets.

 You help your local economy become more sustainable and decrease your contribution to emissions from shipping items across the country.
 In relation, being a more active participant in your local economy can help sustain your relationship with your neighbors.

 Small switches in your own home can increase your energy efficiency, thus making you more sustainable because you use less.
 Install LED light bulbs and slowly start to switch over to more efficient appliances.
 Technology for washing machines and refrigerators has improved to use less energy and decrease your utility bill.